 But last week, that correlation appeared to shift in the other direction.

-Stocks rose while Bitcoin dropped below $23,000, with the digital asset-friendly bank Silvergate revealing it’s taking steps to assess its ability to stay in business after the collapse of crypto exchange FTX.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Stocks rose while Bitcoin dropped below $23,000, with the digital asset-friendly bank Silvergate revealing it’s taking steps to assess its ability to stay in business after the collapse of crypto exchange FTX.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action